gears1763-2/PGMcpp/README.md

   * A time-domain microgrid modelling code that will work with any time series data (can be non-uniform series of arbitrary length).
   * Support for modelling diesel generators.
 This includes modelling fuel consumption and emissions.
 Any number of generators can be modelled.
-  * Support for modelling hydro, solar, wind, tidal, and wave renewable production assets.
+  * Support for modelling hydro, solar, wind, tidal, and wave production assets.
 Any number of assets can be modelled.
   * Any number of renewable resource time series can be modelled, with resources being associated with chosen production assets.
   * Support for modelling lithium ion battery energy storage.
 This includes modelling use-based battery degradation dynamics.
   * Support for modelling both load following and cycle charging dispatch control.